General Motors Theatre: Canadian run

 First transmitted under the sponsored title on October 5, 1954, a new 60-minute drama was aired each week.
 As suggested by the title, the program was sponsored by the General Motors automobile company.
 It was effectively the same series as the unsponsored CBC Theatre, which had run its first season from December 1, 1953, to April 20, 1954, with General Motors becoming the title sponsor for the second season.

 Following some concerns, the series moved to a Sunday evening slot in 1956, where it had competed with the American network CBS's enormously popular game show spin-off The $64,000 Challenge in the key Toronto market (where American broadcast signals could be received from across the border), General Motors pulled out and the show disappeared for two years.
 It returned in 1958 after The $64,000 Question had been cancelled, under the new title General Motors Presents.

 For its final run in the summer of 1961, the series had not the originally-produced dramas but broadcasts of a bought-in British anthology series called Interplay.

 American run

 The show was one of the first Canadian programs to be sold to an American network.
 ABC had planned to air 39 episodes of the series but aired only five.
 Renamed Encounter, it was scheduled to follow the western series Colt .45.
 The program faced competition on CBS from Alfred Hitchcock Presents and The $64,000 Question.
 Also, NBC at the time aired part of The Dinah Shore Chevy Show.
+In the Fall (Autumn), of 1958, on ABC, it replaced Scotland Yard, for five weeks.